mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 id <- as.factor(rep(c(1:8), each = 5))
 ```

 Now we've got all ingredients for drawing the petals.
 Next a factored vector is created with the petal names, with the names positions so they show up in the middle of the perimeter.
-All other positions in the vector have NA as a value so no text will be displayed, this will generate a warning message that 32 values are removed that conating missing values (geom_text).
+All other positions in the vector have NA as a value so no text will be displayed, this will generate a warning message that 32 values are removed that contain missing values (geom_text).

 ```r
 emotions <- factor(c( NA, NA, "Trust", NA, NA,